Subclassing

 -viewWillLayoutSubviews

-This method is called at the exact same time as a node’s -layout method and it may be called multiple times in a ASDKViewController’s lifecycle; it will be called whenever the bounds of the ASDKViewController’s node are changed (including rotation, split screen, keyboard presentation) as well as when there are changes to the hierarchy (children being added, removed, or changed in size).
+method and it may be called multiple times in a ASDKViewController’s lifecycle; it will be called whenever the bounds of the ASDKViewController’s node are changed (including rotation, split screen, keyboard presentation) as well as when there are changes to the hierarchy (children being added, removed, or changed in size).

 For consistency, it is best practice to put all layout code in this method.
 Because it is not called very frequently, even code that does not directly depend on the size belongs here.

--viewWillAppear: / -viewDidDisappear:
+/ -viewDidDisappear:

 These methods are called just before the ASDKViewController’s node appears on screen (the earliest time that it is visible) and just after it is removed from the view hierarchy (the earliest time that it is no longer visible).
 These methods provide a good opportunity to start or stop animations related to the presentation or dismissal of your controller.
 This is also a good place to make a log of a user action.